-Absence among disadvantaged pupils was 6.96% lower than non-disadvantaged students in 2021/22.
+Absence among disadvantaged pupils was 8.26% lower than non-disadvantaged students in 2022/23.
 Whilst this has reduced compared to previous years, we recognise this gap is too large which is why raising the attendance of our disadvantaged pupils is a focus of our current plan, particularly of Year 11.

 Our assessments demonstrated that pupil behaviour improved last year, but challenges around wellbeing and mental health remain significantly higher than before the pandemic.
-The impact on disadvantaged pupils has been particularly acute therefore, over 60% of referrals to the school counsellor are from disadvantaged students.
+The impact on disadvantaged pupils has been particularly acute therefore, over 50% of referrals to the school counsellor are from disadvantaged students.

-These results mean that we are not at present on course to achieve the outcomes that we set out to achieve by 2024/25, as stated in the Intended Outcomes section above.
+These results mean that we are not at present on course to achieve the outcomes that we set out to achieve by 2023/24, as stated in the Intended Outcomes section above.
 We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year, as set out in the Activity in This Academic Year section above.
+Early indications of the 2023-24 cohort look far more promising.